thenetcircle/dino/docs/md/api.md

         "status_code": 200
     }

-## delete
+## `delete`

-Delete a message from a room (needs to be superuser, admin for channel, owner of channel, moderator for room or owner of room).
+Delete a message from a room (needs to be superuser, admin for channel, owner of channel, moderator of the room, owner of room or (configurable) sender of the message).

-Responds with "gn_delete".
+Responds with `gn_delete`.

 Request contains: